WELCOME TO THE LEAO LAB (A.K.A. CNP)

 SARA FREITAS

-I have a BsC in Biology (2011), a MsC in Environmental Contamination and Toxicology (2013), and a PhD in Biology (2023), from the Faculty of Sciences of Oporto.
+I have a BsC in Biology (2011), a MsC in Environmental Contamination and Toxicology (2013), and a PhD in Biology (2023), from the Faculty of Sciences of Porto.
 My background is in natural products isolation/structure elucidation, metabolomics analysis, microalgea culture (cyanobacteria), and bioactivity screenings (anticancer and microbial).
 Currently, I'm also interested in the lab management and technician work regarding natural products isolation/structural elucidation.

 DIANA SOUSA